 Sip coffee in a café onTkalčićeva street

 If you have a free morning before departing, make like a local and visit one of the many café-bars in central Zagreb.
-Try the pedestrianized section around Bogovićeva and Preradovićeva or the popular Tkalčićeva street for a morning coffee and pastry and to people watch before you say farewell to Zagreb and head to the airport.
+Try the pedestrianized section around Bogovićeva and Preradovićeva for a morning coffee and pastry and to people-watch before you say farewell to Zagreb and make the 30-minute drive to the airport.